Brussels Sprouts with Lardons

 About this recipe

-Brussels sprouts have a reputation problem that the French never really had.
-In France, choux de Bruxelles has been a perfectly respectable winter vegetable for centuries.
-Cooked properly, served simply, eaten without any complaint.
-The boiled-to-mush version that put generations of people off Brussels sprouts for life doesn’t really exist in the French culinary vocabulary.
+Brussels sprouts have a bad reputation, and I’ve never understood why as we love them.
+This recipe for brussels sprouts with lardons will make you change your mind if you dislike them.
+In France the “choux de Bruxelles” has been a perfectly respectable winter vegetable for centuries.
+Cooked properly, served simply and eaten without any complaints.
+There exist a boiled-to-mush version that put generations of people off Brussels sprouts for life, but that doesn’t really exist in the French culinary vocabulary.
 In France, you cook them until just tender and then you do something with them.
-This recipe for brussels sprouts with lardons is exactly that: a simple, honest technique that completely changes what the vegetable can be.

 Where do Brussels sprouts actually come from?